 Nairobi is lively, cosmopolitan and full of contrasts.
 It is a place of smart office workers and mansions and expensive suburban shopping centers as well as overcrowded slums and people struggling to survive day-to-day.
 Nairobi is East Africa's commercial and aid hub and a significant capital in its own right, displaying enormous vitality and buzz.
 It’s even more surprising when you realized that the city only celebrated its 100th anniversary in 1999.
-The city has grown from a tiny rail station at the turn of the last century to a city that is expected to have a population of more than 5 million people by 2015.
+The city has grown from a tiny rail station at the turn of the last century to a bustling city of millions.

 Many East Africa safari itineraries include at least a few hours or even an overnight in Nairobi often at the beginning or the end of a trip.
 This day doesn't need to be a waste, there is a lot to see and do in this city.
 Here are just a few of the activities we recommend to our clients who are passing through Nairobi.